AndroidDeveloperLB/TwemojiFlagsVectorDrawable/README.md

 4. Delete the SVG files you've copied.
 No need for them anymore
 5. Check if the folder of `Twemoji_Android_Flags` has changed.
 If so, some flags were updated.
 You can optimize them using the tools I've mentioned [above](https://github.com/AndroidDeveloperLB/TwemojiFlagsVectorDrawable?tab=readme-ov-file#background) as you put them into the `library\src\main\res-flags\drawable` as VectorDrawable files.
 Note that sometimes the optimizations could cause issues, so make sure you see them well after having them applied.

+## Known issues
+I'm not sure if this issue exists on real devices, but on Android emulator API 23 , it doesn't show well the Iranian flag (the one with the lion).
+On API 24 it seems to be shown fine.

+## What about a font file instead?
+As mentioned above, I failed to find how to generate or fetch the latest one.
+If you find how to do it easily on Windows OS, please let me know.
+There is even a python command that I've found that could make a subset-font file that has only flag emojis out of the given TTF file:

+    python -m fontTools.subset Twemoji.ttf --unicodes="U+0000,U+1F1E6-1F1FF" --layout-features="*" --glyph-names --output-file=Twemoji_flags.ttf

 ## License

 The library has its own license that I've set, but the Twemoji has its [own licenses](https://github.com/twitter/twemoji?tab=readme-ov-file#license).